- DPT Application Deadlines

 What is the minimum GPA requirement for admission to the program?

 A cumulative GPA of 3.0.
-(Candidates with a GPA of 2.5-2.99 may be considered for provisional admission.)
+(Candidates with a science GPA below 2.9 will not be considered for admission.)

 Is it difficult to be admitted to the program?